bbtsoftware/BBT.StrategyPattern/docs/getting-started/whystrategypattern.md

----
-Order: 10
-Title: Why does BBT.StrategyPattern exist?
+# Why does BBT.StrategyPattern exist?

-Description: Introduction to BBT.StrategyPattern, what problems are solved and how it is distinctive from other implementations of strategy pattern.
+Introduction to BBT.StrategyPattern, what problems are solved and how it is distinctive from other implementations of strategy pattern.
----

 BBT.StrategyPattern is a generic implementation of the strategy design pattern.

-# Features
+## Features

 * Support the usage of strategies with no need to implement specific strategy factories
 * Provide a generic strategy provider based on generics